 Emergency Financial Aid

-In FY19, we helped 67 families in financial crisis as a result of their epilepsy with one-time gifts of $50-$1,000.
+Each year, we help about 60 families in financial crisis as a result of their epilepsy with one-time gifts of $50-$1,000.
 Here's what one family had to say: "I just wanted to reach out and tell you thank you, from our entire family, for selflessly working to get us help with our rent.
 The relief it has caused is more than welcome and needed.
 It helps so much more than I think you realize!
 And our conversation yesterday morning gave me a feeling of solidarity- it was unlike any conversation I’ve had with another parent since H. was born.
 It was amazing talking to someone who truly understands all of the struggles involved with parenting a child who is medically fragile.
 As much as I would never wish these circumstances on anyone else, it is a relief to know we are not the only ones who are going through and have gone through all of this."

 Make a Gift